junaruga/bio-rpm-collections-covid19/README.md

-# Bio Tools RPM Collections COVID-19
+# Bio RPM Collections COVID-19

-This project is to enable the RPM based nf-core COVID-19 analysis pipelines on multiple CPU architectures.
+This project is to enable the RPM based nf-core pipelines for COVID-19 analysis on multiple CPU architectures.

 It is submitted for [Call for Code 2020](https://callforcode.org/challenge/).

 ## Short description